grab/engineering-blog/_posts/2023-08-30-building-hyperlocal-grabmaps.md

 Southeast Asia (SEA) is a dynamic market, very different from other parts of the world.
 When travelling on the road, you may experience fast-changing road restrictions, new roads appearing overnight, and high traffic congestion.
 To address these challenges, GrabMaps has adapted to the SEA market by leveraging big data solutions.
 One of the solutions is the integration of hyperlocal data in GrabMaps.

-Hyperlocal information is oriented around very small geographical communities.
-Hyperlocal data in GrapMaps is obtained from the local knowledge that our map team gathers.
+Hyperlocal information is oriented around very small geographical communities and obtained from the local knowledge that our map team gathers.
 The map team is spread across SEA, enabling us to define clear specifications (e.g. legal speed limits), and validate that our solutions are viable.

 <div class="post-image-section"><figure>
   <img src="/img/building-hyperlocal-grabmaps/map-detection.gif" alt="" style="width:90%"><figcaption align="middle">Figure 1 - Map showing detections from images and probe data, and hyperlocal data.